logo

 The Growing Risk of Wildlife in Urban Areas

 The situation is growing increasingly hazardous as displaced animals take refuge in urban areas.
-Gillette, who runs the Bellowing Acres Sanctuary, further explained that while his sanctuary’s gators were relatively safe, the widespread displacement of other animals like snakes is a serious concern.
+Gillette, who runs the Bellowing Acres Sanctuary, further explained that while his sanctuary’s gators are relatively safe, the widespread displacement of other animals like snakes is a serious concern.

 "There will be many displaced animals that people have to watch out for, including snakes on the ground," Gillette told PEOPLE.
 "They can be easy to miss when they're among all of the fallen branches on the ground.
 People need to be really careful navigating areas in the aftermath."